If we don’t win, you don’t pay.

 Sudden Turns Can Mean Sudden Death?

 But it may be too late for the oncoming vehicle because the driver or navigator and even specialized accident avoidance systems may only see the other car suddenly turn in front of them immediately before T-boning (aka broadside) or sideswiping by the scofflaw driver.
-So by then, it’s far too late to avoid a loud, nauseating impact accompanied by the sounds of breaking glass and clunking, twisting, and banging metal.
+So, by then, it’s far too late to avoid a loud, disgusting impact accompanied by breaking glass and clunking, twisting, and banging metal.

-And this remains particularly true in heavy rains and foggy conditions.
-Furthermore, this means that piecing together the accident’s cause is often more difficult due to the debris field, tire skid marks, and several parties involved.
+This remains particularly true in heavy rains and foggy conditions.
+Furthermore, the debris field, tire skid marks, and several parties involved often make piecing together the accident’s cause more difficult.

 Congratulations – We Are Top Lawyers Near You Specializing In U-Turn Collision Accidents!

-Ehline Law specializes in U-Turn accidents in part because of our experience.
-We have seen these types of accidents many times before and studied their causes and their effects.
-Furthermore, our team also operates on a clear understanding of CA state highway law and many case studies of similar U-Turn accidents.
-Below we discuss some of California U-Turn accidents’ legal concerns and effects.
+Ehline Law specializes in U-turn accidents in part because of our experience.
+We have seen these types of accidents many times before and studied their causes and effects.
+Furthermore, our team also operates on a clear understanding of California state highway law and many case studies of similar U-turn accidents.
+Below, we discuss some of California U-turn accidents’ legal concerns and effects.

-Michael Ehline is second to none when it comes to handling car accidents in Southern California.
-In particular, Ehline and his team are specialized in U-Turns and related accidents.
-This often is a crucial difference for our clients after an accident.
-The legal team learned many of these lessons both in the courtroom and through numerous experiences.
+Michael Ehline is second to none when handling car accidents in Southern California.
+In particular, Ehline and his team specialize in U-turns and related accidents.
+This often makes a crucial difference for our clients after an accident.
+The legal team learned many of these lessons in the courtroom and through numerous experiences.
 Besides, Ehline Law specializes in these cases due to our decades in the legal field.

-Our lead attorney, Michael Ehline, included the skills that many attorneys learn at law school.
+Our lead attorney, Michael Ehline, included the skills many attorneys learn at law school.
 But for him, there is so much more.
-Before going to law school, Ehline read the law under a judge to take the bar exam.
+Before attending law school, Ehline read the law under a judge to take the bar exam.
 This gave him a particular understanding of the practical side of the law and the courts.
-This also gave him insight into how our clients see the process unfolding before them.
+This also gave him insight into how our clients see the process unfolding.

-And as a disabled former Marine, Ehline pledged to do everything he could to aid our clients in their time of need.
+As a disabled former Marine, Ehline pledged to do everything he could to aid our clients in their time of need.
 Ask our former clients, and this made a critical difference.
-We fought and won for hundreds of clients over the years– winning millions for them.
+We fought and won for hundreds of clients over the years, winning millions for them.
 Our team stops at nothing when our clients need help.
 And we treat them like family rather than just a case file.

 Understanding Legal vs. Illegal U-Turns

-To better understand such a U-Turn effect, we must better understand how the law itself regards these turns.
-In most states, U-Turns are legal when safe on most parts of the road.
+To better understand such a U-turn effect, we must understand how the law itself regards these turns.
+In most states, U-turns are legal when safe on most parts of the road.

-Some intersections even include unique lights allowing for U-Turns right then and there.
-Furthermore, we can review the difference between legal and illegal U-Turns straight from the CA state DMV.
+Some intersections even include unique lights allowing for U-turns right then and there.
+Furthermore, we can review the difference between legal and illegal U-turns straight from the California state DMV.

 For Example, A Review Of Legal v.
 Illegal U-Turns